vosaul/status.im/content/tutorials.md

 Again, the DApp should appear in your chats screen, and navigating to it should automatically open a browser that reveals all the goodies hidden in this truffle box.
 It should also display the stored value of `5` from the SimpleStorage contract that we deployed to `testrpc` by running `truffle migrate` above.

 If you would like to change the name that appears for your bot when it gets added to Status, simply edit the `package.json` and update the name there.

+Once everything is running, leave it as is and move on directly to the next truffle tutorial to see the power of the `status-dev-cli watch` command.

 *Known problems:*